A mineral blend precision engineered

 I heard citric acid/stevia = bad.
 How does MB-0.1 mitigate this?

 • For stevia: too much of any compound will cause deleterious effects.
-MB-0.1 is too low dosage to trigger any negative effects.
-The dose makes the poison!
+MB-0.1 is too low dosage to trigger any negative effects as most of the sweet flavor comes from glycine.
+But no, you won't become a eunuch/infertile, and the very marginal insulin boost is nullified by insulin sensitizing effects from minerals like chromium.

 • For citric acid: some sources are contaminated with mycotoxins.
-SPIKE analyses every batch and is transparent about their COAs!
+SPIKE analyzes every batch and is transparent about their COAs!
 Check out our certificate of analysis.